 This article may sound extremely self-serving, but might be the most valuable one I’ve written.
 So in spite of appearances, I’ve decided to take the risk and write it.

-When buying a business there are two choices: buy a ‘FSBO’ (For Sale By Owner) directly from the owner, or buy a business through a Business Broker.
-If you think buying a FSBO is where the deals are, you might want to think again.
+When buying a business there are two choices: buy an ‘FSBO’ (For Sale By Owner) directly from the owner, or buy a business through a Business Broker.
+If you think buying an FSBO is where the deals are, you might want to think again.

-Sellers who are not counseled tend to have an over inflated opinion of what their business is worth.
-This year alone I’ve encountered sellers who were hoping for a value, not just a little over market, but as much as 2 and 5 times higher!
+Sellers who are not counseled tend to have an over-inflated opinion of what their business is worth.
+This year alone I’ve encountered sellers who were hoping for a value not just a little over market, but as much as 2 and 5 times higher!
 Not all these sellers were shysters.
-To the contrary, some were the nicest people you’d ever want to meet.
+On the contrary, some were the nicest people you’d ever want to meet.
 So why does this happen?
 Let’s take a look at a few of the reasons.